internetstandards/toolbox-wiki/DMARC-how-to.md

 # Tips, tricks and notices for implementation
 * Interoperabily issues: https://tools.ietf.org/html/rfc7960
 * DMARC does not require both DKIM or SPF.
 But implementation of both is strongly advised.
-* DMARC is about aligning the DKIM and/or SPF domain with the organizational domain in the From header.
+* DMARC is about aligning the domain in the DKIM header (the "d=" value) and SPF header (*a.k.a.
+RFC5321.MailFrom, Return-Path, Envelope Sender, Envelope From*) with the organizational domain in the message From header (*a.k.a.
+RFC5322.From, Header From, Message From*) which is visible to the user.
+  * If these values do not align this could mean for example, that an attacker placed a valid DKIM signature header in an email with a "d=" value that points to a domain the attacker controls, allowing DKIM to pass while still spoofing the From address to the user.
 * Parked domain: “DMARC p=reject”.
 Make sure to include rua and ruf addresses, since this allows monitoring of possible abuse attempts.
 Implement additional records (SPF, DKIM, NullMX) if possible, see also our [Parked domain how-to](https://github.com/internetstandards/toolbox-wiki/blob/master/parked-domain-how-to.md).
 * RFC 7489 [states](https://tools.ietf.org/html/rfc7489#section-6.4) that the tags dmarc-version ("v=") and dmarc-request ("p=") should be on the first and second position of the DMARC record.
 The order of the other tags does not matter: "components other than dmarc-version and dmarc-request may appear in any order".
 * [Errata 5440 of RFC 7489](https://www.rfc-editor.org/errata_search.php?rfc=7489) states that a semicolon should be included in the DMARC version tag.
 Correct: "v=DMARC1;".
 Incorrect: "v=DMARC1".